Free drinks while gambling are a staple of the Las Vegas experience and a perk beloved by gamblers.

 With Vegas resorts seemingly tightening the screws on comps and freebies while simultaneously driving up fees, many are left wondering if casinos still serve free drinks to those gambling.

-Drink monitoring systems are also catching on as casinos combat free loaders that sit on a machine and play at an excruciatingly slow pace in an attempt to score free drinks.
+Drink monitoring systems are also catching on in popularity as casinos combat freeloaders that sit on a machine and play at an excruciatingly slow pace in an attempt to score free drinks.

 Drink monitoring systems in Vegas shouldn’t be feared by actual players as the thresholds for a drink are relatively low, and it should free up seats by chasing away freeloaders.

-At The Sportsbook: Las Vegas sportsbook ticket writers still hand out coupons that can be redeemed for free drinks, although your chances at scoring a comp drink ticket are a little less predictable.
+Las Vegas sportsbook ticket writers still hand out coupons that can be redeemed for free drinks, although your chances at scoring a comp drink ticket are a little less predictable.
 As a rule of thumb, you can expect 1 or 2 drink tickets per $100 wagered.

 Tips and Tricks for Getting Free Drinks in Vegas

 You don’t HAVE to order your typical bottled domestic beer.
 Use free drinks at Las Vegas casinos to try something new, or out of the ordinary.

 One way to ensure frequent drink service is by playing a few feet away from a bartender.
 Expect drinks to come much more frequently when playing at a bar than when relying on a server in the middle of a massive casino floor.

 When you walk into a casino, park at a machine you just saw the cocktail waitress walk by, as they are sure to be back soon!
 Of course, after you’ve been playing for a while, you’ll get a feel for the routes taken by cocktail servers.
 That’s where you want to be!

-Enjoy your free drinks in Vegas!
-Our biggest piece of advice is to be adventurous and try something new, or top shelf if available.
-You can have a watered down beer back home.
+My biggest piece of advice is to be adventurous and try something new, or top-shelf if available.
+You can have a watered-down beer back home.